 Nijat Mahamaliyev

-Axel Chevroulet studied architecture at the EPFL, the Royal Danish Academy of Arts in Copenhagen and obtained his Masters from the ETH Zurich, where he was awarded the ETH Medaille.
-He gained experience at Herzog & de Meuron, Bovenbouw architectuur and camponovo baumgartner architekten before co-founding MacIver-Ek Chevroulet and la–clique in 2020.
+Axel Chevrolet studied architecture at EPFL, Royal Danish Academy of Arts in Copenhagen and obtained his masters from ETH Zurich, where he was awarded the ETH Medaille.
+He is currently Professor of Architecture and Design at Bern University of Applied Sciences (BFH), having previously served as Interim Professor of Urban Architecture at the Technical University of Munich (TUM) and teaching assistant at EPFL.
+He gained experience at Herzog & deMeuron, Bovenbouw architectuur and Camponovo Baumgartner before co-founding MacIver-Ek Chevroulet and la–clique in 2020.

 By dismantling a pavilion by the hangar, a skeletal frame is discovered.
 Dissecting it results in 6 buttress-like elements, which are reconfigured to create a hexagonal shape, reforming the material with a new expression.
 Sliced at each corner, the angles create the gesture of an opening.
 The roof overhang enclosed visitors closing the view line from the chest upward, with a tall hexagonal space at the center, illuminating the ceiling of the hangar.
 Combined, the three spaces were inhabited at the closing ceremony, illuminating the space and hosting conversations and dancing.